• United Kingdom

 Personal Statement

 I joined Strathclyde as a Lecturer in Translation Studies in 2023.
-I contribute to teaching in both the MSc Applied Translation programme (hosted at MEU, Jordan) and the MSc Applied Translation and Interpreting programme at Strathclyde.
-I am also co-lead of the Culture, Communication and Creative Practice research group.
+I contribute to teaching on both the MSc Applied Translation programme (hosted at MEU, Jordan) and the MSc Applied Translation and Interpreting programme at Strathclyde.
+I am also co-lead of the Culture, Communication and Creative Practice research group at the Department of Humanities.

-I completed my PhD in Translation Studies at Durham University in 2022, where I also contributed to lectures on one of the translation modules.
+I completed my PhD in Translation Studies at Durham University in 2022, where I also contributed to PGT teaching.
 Before that, I taught English as a Foreign Language at Birzeit University and worked as an in-house translator (Arabic/English).

 Research Interests